Greek coast guard scrambles as dozens of migrants go missing | DW | 22.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Migrants regularly seek to reach mainland Greece from the Turkish Aegean coast, many in vessels that are unseaworthy.
+Migrants regularly seek to reach mainland Greece from the Turkish Aegean coast, many in vessels that are not seaworthy.

-Authorities said an operation began after the coastguard received information that a vessel carrying migrants had suffered had started taking on water south of the island of Folegandros.
+Authorities said an operation began after the coast guard received information that a vessel carrying migrants had started taking on water south of the island of Folegandros.

 It is believed the boat had suffered engine failure.

-A coastguard official said rescuers found 12 people, mostly Iraqis, in a smaller auxiliary boat, but the rest were still missing.
-Only two of the rescued migrants had life jackets.
+A coast guard official said rescuers found 12 people, mostly Iraqis, in a smaller auxiliary boat, but the rest were still missing.
+Only two of the rescued migrants were wearing life jackets.

 "The 12 mostly Iraqi migrants ... were taken to Santorini.
 They are in good health," the official said.
 According to those rescued, there had been 30 to 50 people on the original vessel.

-However, Folegandros, one of the southern Cyclades islands, is not along a usual route for migrant smugglers to ply their trade.
+However, Folegandros, one of the southern Cyclades Islands, is not along a usual route for migrant smugglers.

 Arrivals have dropped sharply since 2016 after the EU and Ankara agreed on a deal to stop migrants from making the potentially hazardous crossing.